-Here’s a great question from podcast listener Nolan: “Pastor John, my name is Nolan from West Palm Beach, Florida.
-In 1 Thessalonians 4:11 Paul writes, ‘Make it your goal to live a quiet life, minding your own business and working with your hands, just as we instructed you before.’
-Instantly, I thought of faithful Christians who led revolutions (Martin Luther, Martin Luther King, Jr., etc) and noted that they did not live quiet lives minding their own business.
-So my question is, does this passage prevent us from leading social movements, many of which are bold and up front, like the Civil Rights movement?”
+Here’s a great question from a podcast listener named Nolan: “Pastor John, my name is Nolan from West Palm Beach, Florida.
+In 1 Thessalonians 4:11 Paul writes, ‘Make it your goal to live a quiet life, minding your own business and working with your hands, just as we instructed you before’ (NIV).
+Instantly, I thought of faithful Christians who led revolutions (Martin Luther; Martin Luther King, Jr.; and so on) and noted that they did not live quiet lives minding their own business.
+So my question is: Does this passage prevent us from leading social movements, many of which are bold and up front, like the Civil Rights Movement?”

-Of course, you don’t have to jump over 2,000 years of church history to find examples of people who stirred up trouble almost everywhere he went like you find in the New Testament.
+Of course, you don’t have to jump over two thousand years of church history to find examples of people who stirred up trouble almost everywhere they went like you find in the New Testament.
 The first thing we think of is Paul, and the other person we think of is Jesus, who never did anything wrong, and both were accused of turning the world upside down.
-When they opened their mouths quietness did not follow.
-Like a division followed, riots followed.
-Murder followed.
-So Jesus says, “I did not come to bring peace, but a sword” (Matthew 10:34).
-So good question.
-It’s just that you don’t need Martin Luther or MLK to ask it, although they are relevant and I will come back to that.
+When they opened their mouths, quietness did not follow — division followed, riots followed, murder followed.
+Jesus says, “I have not come to bring peace, but a sword” (Matthew 10:34).
+So this is a good question — it’s just that you don’t need Martin Luther or MLK to ask it, although they are relevant, and I will come back to that.

 We have Paul against Paul here, and we have Jesus, who drove the money changers out of the temple (Matthew 21:12), over against Jesus who said, “Turn the other cheek” (Matthew 5:39).
 Of course, that is not the right way to put it.
 Excuse me, Paul.
 Sorry.
 No, it is not Paul against Paul, and Jesus is not against Jesus.

-The solution lies in finding how the pieces fit together in the Bible, not walking away from the table where the jigsaw puzzle is lying there on the table complaining, “Nothing fits, nothing fits.”
+The solution lies in finding how the pieces fit together in the Bible — not walking away from the table where the jigsaw puzzle is lying there, complaining “Nothing fits, nothing fits.”
 A lot of people leave God and the Bible that way.
-They just see these 125 pieces spread out or maybe a thousand pieces spread out on the table and they can’t find the one that fits next to make the picture beautiful and they dump the table over because they are so angry.
+They just see these hundred pieces spread out or maybe a thousand pieces spread out on the table, and they can’t find the one that fits next to make the picture beautiful, and they dump the table over because they are so angry.
 And that is not good for them.

 And he connects explicitly the quietness and the work.
-It says we encourage others in the Lord to do their work quietly.
-So the quietness in mind is the opposite of — or it flows from — focused, diligent, gainful employment.
-If you are laying a brick all day or digging a ditch or winnowing grain, you are not a nuisance, gadding about and gossiping about other people while they are trying to work.
+It says, “We encourage others in the Lord to do their work quietly.”
+So the quietness in mind flows from focused, diligent, gainful employment.
+If you are laying brick all day or digging a ditch or winnowing grain, you are not a nuisance, gabbing about and gossiping about other people while they are trying to work.

-And my answer is “no.” It is not a contradiction because Paul wasn’t talking about that at all in 1 and 2 Thessalonians.
-The overarching concern of Paul in Thessalonica was that the saints walk in love and that they truly exalt Christ in the community so the outsiders see what he is really like.
-And that is exactly what Paul was doing everywhere he went and what those who led great Christian movements were doing.
-They were loving people and exalting Christ.
+And my answer is no. It is not a contradiction because Paul wasn’t talking about that at all in 1 and 2 Thessalonians.
+The overarching concern of Paul in Thessalonica was that the saints walk in love and that they truly exalt Christ in the community, so the outsiders see what he is really like.
+And that is exactly what Paul was doing everywhere he went, and that’s what those who led great Christian movements were doing: they were loving people and exalting Christ.

 Likewise for us, let’s do the same.
 If it causes a public uproar, let’s make sure it is for love and for Christ.